 “That’s impossible.
 One of them has to be named Brody.”

 The Estonians got up and jumped in the pool, urging us to do the same.
 The water was freezing cold but we did it.
 Another one of the group attempted to stay dry but they tipped up his chair and dumped him in the pool.
 Glad we did it under our own power.
-Passed that test I think.
+Passed that test at least.

 We were standing around talking to one of the Brodys, the one who got dumped in the pool, and I told him I was glad he didn’t get hurt getting dumped in the pool. “dude,” he told me, “I’m always getting hurt on these trips.
 I got stabbed in Ecuador.”
 He gestured at his right knee which had a large scar to the side of the kneecap.